katersonnbert/gitnotes/Linux.md

 - `command_1 | command_2` ... | ... "pipe". executes "command_1", directs the output of this command not to the screen, but the second command "command_2".
 Only then the output of "command_2" will be printed onto the screen.

+- `dd`          ... create a file with a specific size

+        # create 10MB file named 'out.txt' filled with zeros
+        e.g. dd if=/dev/zero of=out.txt bs=1M count=10

 ### Formatting commandline output:

 Output from commandline programs can easily be formatted to display as a table